openhab/org.openhab.binding.zwave/doc/bremicker/abuscfa3010_0_0.md

 ### Parameter 254: ABUS Firmware Version

 Display of ABUS Firmware version, e.g. 1.05.
-Display ABUS  firmware version, e.g. 1.05.
+<p&gtDisplay ABUS  firmware version, e.g. 1.05.</p&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```0```.